filmon7/test/README.md

 used but it required switch so i used --stat. my work was updated.

 This is the safest way to do things

+Version 4
+I have successfuly pushed teh new change agin.
+Now let me try to pull instead of fetch + merge.
+But i have to make sure that everytthing is committed in my loal repo